Phase 1: Initial works installing new heating system at Old Central Library.

-Phase 2: development of the Airport Business Park Southend, including: construction of an Innovation Centre, internal road construction, cycleway infrastructure, ground preparation & utilities.
+Phase 2: Development of the Airport Business Park Southend, including construction of an Innovation Centre, internal road construction, cycleway infrastructure, ground preparation and utilities.

 Improvements to flood defences to enable the bringing forward of a prime development site on the River Medway.

 Works to increase urgently needed capacity of the flood storage area and at East Peckham to provide protection for existing homes and businesses and to unlock new developments.